maximeraafat/BlenderNeRF/README.md

 # BlenderNeRF

-Whether a VFX artist, a research fellow or a graphics amateur, **BlenderNeRF** is the easiest and fastest way to create synthetic NeRF datasets within Blender.
+Whether a VFX artist, a research fellow or a graphics amateur, **BlenderNeRF** is the easiest and fastest way to create synthetic NeRF and Gaussian Splatting datasets within Blender.
 Obtain renders and camera parameters with a single click, while having full user control over the 3D scene and camera!

 <p align='center'>
   <a href="https://youtu.be/C8YuDoU11cg"><img src="https://img.youtube.com/vi/C8YuDoU11cg/maxresdefault.jpg" width='90%'></a>